commit-live-students/fsdse-techbasics-assignment-4/README.md

 ...

 ```
-* You can also say `no` and can manually add Anaconda path to `.bashrc` file from command line.
+* You can also say `No` and can manually add Anaconda path to `.bashrc` file from command line.
 Open your terminal and type below command
 ```
 export PATH="/home/username/anaconda2/bin"
 ```